krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 4. Finally, **clue elimination** allows players--having applied method (1) and iterated through some successive applications of methods (2) and (3)--to look back at clues to rule out values and resolve additional cells.

-Beginner players often start by learning to apply edge clue initialization, resolved cell constraint propagation, and process of elimination.
+Beginners often start by learning to apply edge clue initialization, resolved cell constraint propagation, and process of elimination.
 Skilled players, in addition to an acquired mastery of these inferential techniques, are marked by two further characteristics: grasp of a sizable repertoire of patterns which allow rapid application of clue elimination, and a good "feel" for the order in which to iteratively apply techniques 2-4 to quickly solve a puzzle.

 The algorithm we build up won't be able to model everything a sophisticated organic neural network brings to the skyscraper puzzle, but we'll get close.
 We'll alternate between describing forms of inference and implementing them, starting with edge clue initialization.